wangxiaoyunanne/docs/source/hive_template.html.md

 ---
 title: Template for HIVE workflow report

-# language_tabs: # must be one of https://git.io/vQNgJ

 toc_footers:
   - <a href='https://github.com/gunrock/gunrock'>Gunrock&colon; GPU Graph Analytics</a>
   - Gunrock &copy; 2018 The Regents of the University of California.